 In 1939 an American explorer and adventurer, trekking through the Himalayas in an attempt to travel into China and join the fight against the Japanese, stumbled upon a hidden city of fantastic technology, ruled over by the “Council of Seven Lamas,” a group of men of unheard-of mental abilities.
 The Council gave the American a variety of mental powers, including telepathy, and sent him out into the world to fight crime, using his new powers as the crime fighter “Mr. Mystic.”
 I believe that the “Council of Seven Lamas” which Mr. Mystic discovered was none other than Mr. Am’s seven closest advisors, and that Mr. Mystic came closest of any Western adventurer to seeing the true headquarters of Mr. Am’s organization.
 I believe that these seven lamas were in fact the same seven who taught Doctor Occult, and that the hidden city where Mr. Mystic learned his arts was the "Citadel of the Seven" where Doctor Occult was raised.
 I also believe that the Citadel of the Seven was Agartha, the legendary kingdom originally visited in the 19th century by the French traveler Saint-Yves d'Alveydre which I believe serves as the true headquarters of Mr. Am's organisation.

-In the beginning
+the beginning

-Before the Twentieth Century
+the Twentieth Century

-The Twentieth Century
+Twentieth Century

-The 1920s
+The

-The 1930s
+The

-The 1940s & Afterward
+1940s & Afterward

 Bibliography